csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 It is hard to choose between React and Vue.
 Both are lightweight and suitable for a simple application.
 Both can be integrated with Node.js and MongoDB as a tech stack, referred as MERN stack with React as frontend and MEVN with Vue as frontend.
 However, when researching online resources for both of these tech stacks, there are much more resources and supports available for MERN stack than MEVN so we decided to choose React as our frontend.

+Note that react also works with typescript well, and I agree typescript is the future, and in fact, our group chose typescript for the project.
+However we only have 2 weeks for this assignment, so we finally picked javascript over typescript since typescript is new to us, and we prefer to spend more on functionalities.

 ### Backend
-There are lots of options for the backend.
+There are too many options for the backend.
 We are both most familar with Python, have some experience with Java and some basic knowledge of JavaScript, so we narrowed down our options to Node JS with Express framework, Django and Java.
 - Node.js + Express.js
     - pros:
         - rich ecosystem
         - same syntax as React
         - microservices architecture allows us to easily make adjustions to the features we want
         - easier to build APIs to communicate with NoSQL database
+        - my team's choice for the project
     - cons:
         -  low perforamance in heavy computation tasks
         -  since it is open srouce, some of the tools may be immature